jonobr1/two.js/wiki/documentation/anchor/README.md

-- An object with properties filled out to mirror {@link Two.Anchor}.
+- An object with properties filled out to mirror [Two.Anchor](/documentation/anchor).